 - Acupuncture – Originating in China over 5000 years ago, acupuncture is a component of Chinese Traditional Medicine or Oriental Medicine.
 The aim of acupuncture is to restore and maintain health through the stimulation of specific points of the body by inserting thin, solid, metallic needles through the skin which then are manipulated by the hands or by electrical stimulation.
 Acupuncture is based on the belief that living beings have a vital energy, called “qi”, that circulates through twelve invisible energy lines known as meridians on the body.
 Each meridian is associated with a different organ system.
 An imbalance in the flow of qi throughout a meridian is how disease begins, therefore, adjusting qi through acupuncture, helps the body heal itself.

-For those interested in learning more about liver supporting natural supplements, visit LiverSupport.com.
+For those interested in learning more about liver supporting natural supplements, visit NaturalWellness.com.

 What is the Long Term Prognosis for Hepatitis C?

-The future looks promising for those with Hepatitis C. Fortunately, scientific advances and intense research and development have led to the development of many new oral antiviral drugs.
-In addition, research shows that combining specific supplements such as milk thistle shows promise in treatment of Hepatitis C.
+The future looks promising for those with Hepatitis C. Fortunately, scientific advances and intense research and development have led to the development of many oral antiviral drugs.
+In addition, research shows that combining specific supplements such as milk thistle shows promise in assisting the liver of patients with Hepatitis C.